Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

 ---

-# Shortest explaination:
+# Short description:

 There is a few fun nodes to check related tokens and one big node to combine related conditionings in many ways.

+Using cosine similarities to find close-related tokens.

 To either enhance the conditioning or make it more precise.

-Plus a few more fun nodes.
+Plus a few more fun nodes like max abs merge or cosine similarities merge.

+CHECK THE EXAMPLE GALLERY

 ---